-Start out with an hour of not checking your phone.
-Work your time away to two hours, then three, and so on.
-For some people it will be like quitting around our house, but my wife was giving me a nice send-off, because I was heading off to Northern Saskatchewan in the morning for a hunting trip.
+I enjoyed a massive dinner consisting of a nice rib eye steak and baked potato, ended with some chocolate cream pie.
+We don't normally eat that way around our house, but my wife was giving me a nice send off, because I was heading off to Northern Saskatchewan in the morning for a hunting trip.

-It was late September and we were enjoying a rather warm autumn on the western slope.
+It was late September and we were enjoying a rather warm autumn on the Western Slope.
 Temperatures were topping out in the 80s and we had not seen a drop of precipitation in weeks.